5 years ago marketers like you were probably still trying to make sense out of social media.

 In Feb 2014, LinkedIn opened doors of its publishing platform to the public.

 Facebook has also forayed into offering publication options on its own servers with Instant Articles.

-Publishers have the option to make their article interactive with video embeds, autoplay, audio captions, interactive maps and much more.
+Publishers have the option to make their articles interactive with video embeds, autoplay, audio captions, interactive maps and much more.

 It can be another great source of exposure and increase social interaction for your brand.

 You can repurpose your best articles (publishing from your own Content Management System) to reach a newer audience in Facebook’s huge 1 billion+ user base.